 The Company's business activity is predominantly Family Takaful business as the liabilities connected with the Company's Family Takaful business made up of more than 90% of the Company's total liabilities.
 Hence, the Company qualifies for the temporary exemption from applying MFRS 9 and intends to defer and adopt MFRS 9 together with MFRS 17, Insurance Contracts for the financial year beginning on or after 1 January 2023.
 On 17 August 2020, the Malaysian Accounting Standards Board ("MASB") issued the Amendments to MFRS 17 and the Amendments to MFRS 4 that defers the effective date of MFRS 17 and the temporary exemption from applying MFRS 9 to annual reporting periods beginning on or after 1 January 2023.
+The amendments to MFRS 17 has been issued on 17 August 2020.

-Additional disclosures as required under Amendments to MFRS 4 are included in the financial statements of the Company as stated in Note 33.
+Additional disclosures as required under Amendments to MFRS 4 are included in the financial statements of the Company as stated in Note 34.